MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to configure a user-assigned managed identity.

-1. Open your Azure portal
+1. Open your Azure portal.

-1. On the portal menu, select **+ Create a resource**.

-1. On the Create a resource page, in the Search services and marketplace text box, enter **managed identity**
+1. In the top search bar of the Azure portal, enter **managed identity**

 1. In the filtered list of resources, select **User Assigned Managed Identity**.

-1. On the User Assigned Managed Identity page, select **Create**.

 1. On the Create User Assigned Managed Identity page, specify the following information: